S.H. Ervin Gallery

 The S.H.
-Ervin Gallery hosts seven exhibitions each year, including travelling exhibitions, which focus on the work of Australian artists.
-The Gallery presents major survey exhibitions of significant artists and also hosts popular annual shows including the Salon des Refusés: The alternative Archibald and Wynne Prize, and the Portia Geach Memorial Award for women artists.
+Ervin Gallery hosts up to seven exhibitions each year, including travelling exhibitions, which focus on the work of Australian artists.
+The Gallery presents major survey exhibitions of significant artists and also hosts popular annual shows including the Salon des Refusés: The 'alternative' Archibald and Wynne Prize, and the Portia Geach Memorial Award for women artists.

 Caters for people with sufficient mobility to climb a few steps but who would benefit from fixtures to aid balance.
 (This includes people using walking frames and mobility aids)